iotaledger/hornet/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `HORNET` fork and open a pull request against the **develop** branch.
+Push your branch to your `HORNET` fork and open a pull request to the **develop** branch.